Michael Tippett: Later life

 In his seventies, Tippett continued to compose and travel, although now handicapped by health problems.
-His eyesight was deteriorating as a result of macular dystrophy, and he relied increasingly on his musical amanuensis and near namesake Michael Tillett, and on Meirion Bowen, who became Tippett's assistant and closest companion in the remaining years of the composer's life.
-The main works of the late 1970s were a new opera, The Ice Break, the Symphony No. 4, the String Quartet No. 4 and the Triple Concerto for violin, viola and cello.
+His eyesight was deteriorating as a result of macular dystrophy, and he relied increasingly on his musical amanuensis Michael Tillett, and on Meirion Bowen, who became Tippett's assistant and closest companion in the remaining years of the composer's life.
+The main works of the late 1970s were a new opera, The Ice Break, the Symphony No. 4, the String Quartet No. 4, and the Triple Concerto for violin, viola and cello.
 The Ice Break was a reflection of Tippett's American experiences, with a contemporary storyline incorporating race riots and drug-taking.
 His libretto has been criticised for its awkward attempts at American street vernacular, and the opera has not found a place in the general repertory.
 Mellers finds that its fusion of "art music, rock ritual and performance art fail to gel".
-The Triple Concerto includes a finale inspired by the gamelan music that Tippett absorbed during his visit to Java.
+The Triple Concerto includes a finale inspired by the gamelan music Tippett absorbed during his visit to Java.

-In 1979 Tippett was made a Companion of Honour (CH).
+In 1979 Tippett was made a Member of the Order of the Companions of Honour (CH).
 The main composition that occupied him in the early 1980s was his oratorio The Mask of Time, loosely based on Jacob Bronowski's 1973 TV series The Ascent of Man.
 In Tippett's words, this is an attempt to deal "with those fundamental matters that bear upon man, his relationship with Time, his place in the world as we know it and in the mysterious universe at large".
 The oratorio was commissioned by the Boston Symphony Orchestra for its centenary, and was one of several of Tippett's late compositions that were premièred in America.

 In 1983 Tippett became president of the London College of Music and was appointed a Member of the Order of Merit (OM).
 By the time of his 80th birthday in 1985 he was blind in his right eye, and his output had slowed.
 Nevertheless, in his final active years he wrote his last opera, New Year.
-This futuristic fable involving flying saucers, time travel and urban violence was indifferently received on its première in Houston, Texas, on 17 October 1989.
-Donal Henahan in The New York Times wrote that "Unlike Wagner, [Tippett] does not provide music of enough quality to allow one to overlook textual absurdities and commonplaces."
+This futuristic fable involving flying saucers, time travel, and urban violence was indifferently received on its première in Houston, Texas, on 17 October 1989.
+Donal Henahan in The New York Times wrote, "Unlike Wagner, [Tippett] does not provide music of enough quality to allow one to overlook textual absurdities and commonplaces."
 The opera was introduced to Britain in the Glyndebourne Festival of 1990.

-In spite of his deteriorating health, Tippett toured Australia in 1989–90, and also visited Senegal.
-His last major works, written between 1988 and 1993, were: Byzantium, for soprano and orchestra; the String Quartet No. 5; and The Rose Lake, a "song without words for orchestra" inspired by a visit to Lake Retba in Senegal during his 1990 trip.
+Despite his deteriorating health, Tippett toured Australia in 1989–90, and also visited Senegal.
+His last major works, written between 1988 and 1993, were Byzantium, for soprano and orchestra; the String Quartet No. 5; and The Rose Lake, a "song without words for orchestra" inspired by a visit to Lake Retba in Senegal during his 1990 trip.
 He intended The Rose Lake to be his farewell, but in 1996 he broke his retirement to write "Caliban's Song" as a contribution to the Purcell tercentenary.